lldylldx/SiteMinder-Code-Challenge/README.md

 In this way, the application can handle big traffic better.
 Other better designed queue can be used to improve the performance as well.
 Cloud based application scaling tech can also be another options.

-* How to keep secrets in the black box?
+* **How to keep secrets in the black box?**

 Using local config file together with other source code will cause some sensitive data is exposed to the public, which may cause potential security problems.
 This application will download config file from AWS S3 bucket at the beginning of initial stage.
 And store AWS access key onto the published server to avoid this security issue in many circumstance.

 ## Tests
-As based on BDD/TDD, test is very important to make sure the code quality.
+Based on BDD/TDD, test is very important to make sure the code quality.
 Within this application, Mocha, Chalk, Node-Mock-Http modules are used in UT/FT/IT.
 CURL is also used in ST.

-## TODO List
+## ToDo List
 * Dockerize this application to make it more flexible for the production deployment and scaling
-* Use Kubernetes to auto deploy, scale and manage the docerized application
+* Use Kubernetes to auto deploy, scale and manage the dockerized application

 ## Design Optimising